Tennessee Sports Betting Revenue

-Each month, the Tennessee Education Lottery (TEL) releases a revenue report detailing sports betting revenue for the state.
+Each month, the Tennessee Education Lottery (TEL) releases a report detailing sports betting revenue for the state.

 Each licensed sportsbook reports the following numbers: